flo-schu/pymob/docs/source/user_guide/superquickstart.md

 6. __Evaluator:__
 The Evaluator is an instance to manage model evaluations.
 It sets up tasks, coordinates parallel runs of the simulation and keeps track of the results from each simulation or parameter inference process.
-Evaluators store the raw output from a simulation and can generate an xarray object from it that corresponds to the data-structure of the observations with the ~pymob.sim.evaluator.Evaluator.results` property.
+Evaluators store the raw output from a simulation and can generate an xarray object from it that corresponds to the data-structure of the observations with the {attr}`~pymob.sim.evaluator.Evaluator.results` property.
 This automatically aligns the simulations results with the observations, for simple computation of loss functions.

 7. __Config:__
 The simulation settings will be saved in a `.cfg` configuration file.
-The config file contains information about our simulation in various sections. -> [Learn more here](https://pymob.readthedocs.io/en/stable/user_guide/case_studies.html#configuration).
+The config file contains information about our simulation in various sections.
+[Learn more here](https://pymob.readthedocs.io/en/stable/user_guide/case_studies.html#configuration).
 We can further use it to create new simulations by loading settings from a config file.

 ![framework-overview](.\figures\pymob_overview.png)